Glossary defining common terms in the PCB design industry.

 - Reference Designator: An alphanumeric code (like R1, C2) used to identify components on a PCB.
 These designators provide a map for assembly and troubleshooting.

 - Routing: The process of connecting various components on a PCB using traces.
 Proper routing is essential for signal integrity and overall board functionality.

 - Schematic: A diagram that represents the elements of a system and their connections.
-Schematics serve as blueprints for PCB design, detailing the logical connections between components.
+Schematics are blueprints for PCB design, detailing the logical connections between components.

 - Serpentine: A design pattern of a trace that snakes back and forth to achieve delay or length matching.
 This is especially crucial in high-speed designs where timing between signals is vital.